 Both the apt and apt-get commands can upgrade the distribution if any newer version is available.
 In Ubuntu, you can do the distribution upgrade with both apt and apt-get commands and with the APT GUI tool.

 To see the details of a package, run any of the apt or apt-get commands on your shell.

 6. Dedicated apt Command

-So far we have gone through a few similar commands that are available for both apt and apt-get.
-As using the apt is more hassle-free, the developers have made a few commands that are only available for apt not for apt-get.
+So far, we have gone through a few similar commands available for both apt and apt-get.
+As using the apt is more hassle-free, the developers have made a few commands only available for apt, not apt-get.

 You can have a look at the following two commands to get a better understanding.
 The below-mentioned apt commands will display the list of packages with the current status.

-The below-mentioned apt command will let you edit the package source to add, remove the repository list.
-Please be careful while executing the command, any incorrect edit in the repository source may break your system.
+The below-mentioned apt command will let you edit the package source to add or remove the repository list.
+Please be careful while executing the command; any incorrect edit in the repository source may break your system.

-Please share it with your friends and the Linux community if you find this post useful and informative.
+Please share this post with your friends and the Linux community if you find it useful and informative.
 You can also write down your opinions regarding this post in the comment section.